herkang/community-resource-directory-project/readme.md

 ### Overview

-A minority community service directory where user can create and account to save resources.
+A minority community service directory where user can create an account to save resources.